Upgrade the Splunk Add-on Builder

 By default, all modular inputs and alerts built by version 4.0.0 and later are Python 3 compatible on Splunk 8.0.

-Upgrade from version 4.1.1 or lower to version 4.1.2 or above of the Splunk Add-on Builder
+Upgrade from version 4.1.1 or lower to version 4.1.2 of the Splunk Add-on Builder

 For Add-ons created using AOB 4.1.1 or older, connections to insecure URLs without proper CA certificate were also allowed.
 To address this security vulnerability complete the following tasks.